pivotal/git-duet/README.md

-# git duet
+# Git Duet

 Pair harmoniously!
-Working in a pair doesn't mean you've both lost your identity.  `git duet` helps with blaming/praising by using stuff that's already in `git` without littering your repo history with fictitous user identities.
+Working in a pair doesn't mean you've both lost your identity.
+Git Duet helps with blaming/praising by using stuff that's already in `git` without littering your repo history with fictitous user identities.